warpdesign/modplayer-js/README.md

 ModPlayer JS makes use of the following piece of software:

  - The User Interface is built using [Material Design Lite](https://getmdl.io)
- - The [AudioWorklet polyfill](https://github.com/GoogleChromeLabs/audioworklet-polyfill) is used to stay compatible with browsers that do not support it yet
+ - The [AudioWorklet polyfill](https://github.com/GoogleChromeLabs/audioworklet-polyfill) is used to stay compatible with browsers that do not support the audio render thread API
  - Spectrum display is based on [Audio DSP Background](https://github.com/acarabott/audio-dsp-playground) by [@Acarabott](https://github.com/acarabott)
+ - get-float-time-domain-data was written by [github.com/mohayonao](https://github.com/mohayonao/get-float-time-domain-data) (needed for Safari)

 I also heavily used [MilkyTracker](https://milkytracker.titandemo.org/) and [webaudio-mod-player](https://mod.haxor.fi/) - which plays lot of module formats with high fidelity - to track down some timing bugs.